-All incoming students should have completed the Wharton School of Business' Introduction to Financial Accounting certificate found on Coursera.org and an Occupational Safety and Health Administration (OSHA) 30 for Construction card before their first Fall Semester.
+All incoming students should have completed the Wharton School of Business' Introduction to Financial Accounting certificate found on Coursera.org and an Occupational Safety and Health Administration (OSHA) 30 for Construction card before the end of the first Fall Semester.
 The information gained from these certificates is necessary for the Spring Semester coursework.